 This one is an absolute stunner.
-Be it Nahari or Haleem during Ramadan, be it the rich, succulent kababs and parathas in Old Delhi, be it the awesome Chole Bhature, or simply the golgappas, Delhi has something for every food lover.
-Having been home to people from all walks of life, Delhi stands in a class of it's own ? local food-wise!
-We assure you, you'll run out of money AND space in your stomach if you get to exploring Delhi food in its entirety!
+Be it Nahari or Haleem during Ramadan, be it the rich, succulent kebabs and parathas in Old Delhi, be it the awesome Chole Bhature, or simply the golgappas, Delhi has something for every food lover.
+Having been home to people from all walks of life, Delhi stands in a class of its own local food-wise!
+We assure you, you'll run out of money AND space in your stomach if you get to exploring street food in India in its entirety!

 Every foodista's paradise, Aamchi Mumbai!
 Dig into the best Bombil Fry, sandwiches, falooda, Frankies, the yummy Modaks and a delectable spread of seafood.
 Who can ignore the bhel puri and sev puri, which have come to be a facet of Mumbai itself!
 Gujarati, Maharastrian and Parsee influence couple up to rock every foodie's world here.
 Enjoy the street food in gallis to food trucks & canteens, easily accessible food has always been Mumbai's promise.
 The financial capital of India, Mumbai also has some of the best cafes.
 Keep your search for hidden gems going in the city that is the Queen of Food.

 Be it the sumptuous spread of various kinds of chaat, the ghee-dripping baati or the foamy, creamy goodness of the malaiyo, Banaras has something to delight every food lover!
 The Malaiyo, a winter speciality of Banaras, is prepared by leaving flavoured milk out for being tempered by the morning dew.
 For the more nuanced foodies, Chowk - Godowlia, is your destination for this rich, Subah-e-Banaras experience.
 For the non-veg enthusiats out there, do not miss the Chicken Tikka and Achari Murgh at Hotel Lallan, Madanpura.
 The steamy, buttery delight of the coal-roasted meat is an affair to remember.